limepixl/pathtracer/README.md

 This project started as a playground and implementation of light transport theory and concepts in the form of a unidirectional pathtracer.
 It is currently a Work In Progress, with a lot of features to work on still.

 ### Current list of features:
-- Simple BRDFs (Lambertian, Oren-Nayar)
+- Physically based BRDFs (Lambertian, Oren-Nayar, Specular (GGX))
 - Naive BRDF sampling
 - NEE (Next Event Estimation / Direct light sampling)
 - MIS (Multiple Importance Sampling between Naive and NEE)
 - OpenGL Compute Shader implementation (OpenGL 4.6 Core, GLSL)
 - Custom-made BVH implementations using Sweep SAH split
-- (WIP) OBJ model loading and material creation
+- (WIP) glTF model loading and material creation
 - CMake build that supports Windows (MSVC, Clang for Windows) and Linux (GCC, Clang)

 ### Results and renders (**From earliest render to current day**):